+Impacts to up to 2.6 acres of Central Coast cottonwood-sycamore riparian forest along Berryessa, Upper Penitencia, and Coyote creeks could occur as a result of construction of the Montague/Capitol and Berryessa stations.
 Protective measures will be able to avoid encroachment on the riparian corridor and effects on Central Coast cottonwood-sycamore riparian forest in constructing the BART aerial structure crossing Upper Penitencia Creek at the Berryessa Station, in constructing the Parking Structure Northeast Option at this station, and in using the proposed laydown area at Mabury Road.
 The existing Mabury Road Bridge over Coyote Creek may be widened as part of the City of San Jose and Caltrans US 101/Mabury Road Interchange Project.
 This could encroach upon the Coyote Creek riparian corridor.
 Encroachment on the riparian forests could affect nesting special-status and non-special-status raptors, nesting swallows, and roosting bats.
-However this project is currently unfunded and environmental analysis has not begun.
-If the interchange project were to move forward in an overlapping construction schedule along with the BART Alternative, mitigation measures have been proposed for these impacts.
+However, this project is currently unfunded and environmental analysis has not begun.
+If the interchange project were to move forward in an overlapping construction schedule with the BART Alternative, mitigation measures have been proposed for impacts due to the BART Alternative.